Life-transforming work with the most vulnerable youth, creating peaceful leaders.

 In response to national and local threats of violence at schools, and the rising rates of suicide among adolescents, Lead-Up’s California program was launched in 2017.

-The Monty Roberts International Learning Center runs regular Lead-Up workshops (over three half days after school) for at-risk youth from partner organizations throughout the Santa Barbara County including PAL Santa Barbara and the Buellton Rec Center.
+Join-Up International runs regular Lead-Up workshops at the Monty Roberts International Learning Center (over three half days after school) for at-risk youth from partner organizations throughout the Santa Barbara County including PAL Santa Barbara and the Buellton Rec Center.

 The Monty Roberts Lead-Up Certified Instructors, assisted by child psychologist Jerry Sparby, work with youth from these centers to overcome trauma and issues related to domestic violence, child abuse, bullying, aggression, depression, gang-affiliation and other areas of their lives.